-In general, aftercare is much more important than the way in which the aesthetic treatment is performed..
+In general, aftercare is much more important than the way in which aesthetic treatment is performed.

 - Most importantly the area you treated must be kept clean in order to avoid infections until the part has recovered completely (i.e. the scabs have formed and fallen off by themselves or the peeling effect has ended).
 This occurs within 10 days from the aesthetic treatment.
 This alone will suffice as after-care.
-All other aftercare treatments are not strictly required as the body will naturally take care of the healing process.
+All other aftercare treatments are not strictly required as the body will naturally takes care of the healing process.

 - It is also important to avoid exposing the treated area directly to the sun for at least 2 to 3 months after the aesthetic procedures.
 Broad Spectrum Sun Screen must be applied every day on the area treated.
 Although the likelihood of hyperpigmentation is low cannot be completely eliminated and it is exacerbated by excessive sun exposure too early, even while using total sunscreen.
 Sun Creen can be applied as soon as any scabs which have formed have fallen on its own accord.